stefanprodan/eks-contour-ingress/README.md

 automate canary releases and A/B testing for your web apps.
 When using Flagger you would replace the podinfo service and proxy definitions with a canary definition.
 Flagger generates the
 Kubernetes ClusterIP services and Contour HTTPProxy on its own based on the canary spec.

+When you deploy a new version of an app, Flagger gradually shifts traffic to the canary, and at the same time, measures the requests success rate as well as the average response duration, these metrics are provided by Envoy and collected by Prometheus.
+You can extend the canary analysis with custom Prometheus metrics, acceptance and load testing to harden the validation process of your app release process.

 If you want to give Flagger a try, here is the Contour [progressive delivery tutorial](https://docs.flagger.app/usage/contour-progressive-delivery).